SAP-samples/codejam-cap-llm/exercises/08-implement-job-posting-rag/README.md

 # Exercise 08 - Implement the Job Posting Service

 This exercise will help you understand how a typical RAG flow looks like and you will implement that using the SAP Cloud SDK for AI's langchain package.
-You will write a lot of code in this exercise, you will also get introduced to quite some AI specific logic so please reach out to the instructor in case of any questions.
-Always remember if it is interesting to you, it is most likely interesting to the other attendees.
-We want to make sure that you will fully understand how you can write amazing AI experiences for your users.
+To achieve a more clean code structure, you will implement most of the business logic in separate files achieving separation of concerns.
+The separation will be treated lightly so you will only create two separate files, one for handling all AI relevant tasks, and one for handling all database related tasks.
+The project provides you with the two files that are currently empty: `AIHelper` and `DBUtils`.

+You will implement the function handlers, and you will call logic from within the `AIHelper` and the `DBUtils`.
+You will jump back and forth between these files to implement the needed business logic.

 In this exercise, you will learn the following: